-Professor Sue Hartley took up the role of Vice-President for Research at the University of Sheffield on 1st January 2020.
+Professor Sue Hartley took up the role of Vice-President for Research at the University of Sheffield in January 2020.

 She joined Sheffield from the University of York where she was Director of the York Environmental Sustainability Institute, a pioneering interdisciplinary research partnership generating solutions to global environmental challenges.
 She was also the University of York’s Research Champion for Environmental Sustainability and Resilience, driving a range of interdisciplinary research programmes with colleagues from multiple disciplines and external partners.